Quick summary

 In the U.S., renewable energy represents nearly 20% of electricity generation, with solar and wind rapidly growing.
 Globally, countries are investing in clean energy to reduce carbon emissions and combat climate change.
 Policies, incentives, and technological improvements continue to increase renewable energy production and market share, shaping a sustainable energy future.

-More from International Renewable Energy Agency
+More from the International Renewable Energy Agency

 Real-World Renewable Energy Success Stories